anotode/anotode-documents/roles_responsibility.md

 ##### Responsibilities

-Implement the functionalities which design the software with fast response along with attractive interface along with designing prototypes for web application using mackflow and follow material design and designing prototypes for android application.
+Implement the functionalities which design the software with fast response along with attractive interface along with designing prototypes for web application using mockflow and follow material design and designing prototypes for android application.

 #### 3.2 Low level Designing Team